siassaj/sick-filing/README.md

 ### Just to make things more arcane

-It's written in SBCL Common Lisp.
+It's written in Common Lisp, compiled with SBCL.
+It's not intended to be SBCL specific code, portability is güd.
+I don't know if this version is portable.
+Yet.

 # License